Digital Threat Assessment Trainings

 Virtual Training

-To support this effort, the Texas School Safety Center, in collaboration with Safer Schools Together (SST), will be offering no cost Digital Threat Assessment one-day virtual trainings.
-This training includes two steps:
+To support this effort, the Texas School Safety Center, in collaboration with Safer Schools Together (SST), will be offering this Digital Threat Assessment training.

 Learning Outcomes: